flamaral256/certificacao/README.md

-# Lab to exercise for OCP Java 8 certification
+# Java 8 classes to train the content for OCP exam